Currently the workshop runs over 3 days.

 Transport of community-dwelling people with stroke will need to be arranged (and paid) by the workshop organisers.
 Out-patients may be able to arrange their own transport, however, offers of taxi fares or Cabcharge vouchers will make participation easier.
 The success of the workshop is dependent on the participation of the people with stroke.
 If organisers have difficulty locating sufficient numbers of people with stroke, consider contacting nearby hospitals, outpatients and private therapists to help with recruitment.
 It cannot be over-emphasised how important this aspect of course organisation is as there are often problems at the last minute.
 Consequently it is helpful to have at least one person in reserve for the course.
 A gift may be purchased to give to each person with stroke to thank them for their contribution to the course (eg photograph frame, gift voucher, flowers).

-- Presenter Fees (for 2017/2018): $1,000 (Australian $) per presenter per day x 2 presenters = $6,000.
+- Presenter Fees (for 2018): $3,500 (Australian $) per presenter for a 3-day workshop x 2 presenters = $7,000.
 Invoices will be forwarded to organisers prior to the event.
 Where a guest presenter/tutor assists with teaching, fees may be shared across presenters or an additional tutor fee may be quoted.
 If clinician salaries are much lower in an overseas country (ie much lower than Australia), organisers are encouraged to contact us to discuss fees.

 - Accommodation: A local apartment is preferred (or hotel with desk facilities for preparation) – to be paid by organisers (for 3 nights).